TurboWarp/docs/docs/website/settings/interpolation.md

  - Pen projects
  - Laggy projects

-Because interpolation is unlikely to make them look smoother, but will hurt performance.
+Interpolation is unlikely to make these projects look smoother because interpolation can't interpolate pen, but it will hurt performance.

-Interpolation is based on the positions of sprites and how they change from one frame to the next.
-It can introduce slight input latency.
+Interpolation can introduce slight (up to 1/30th of a second) input latency.

-Complex projects such as scrolling platformers can experience occasional visual glitches.
+Complex projects such as scrolling platformers can experience graphical glitches.